2023-2024 Humphrey Program

-The Embassy of the United States of America is now accepting applications for the 2019-2020 Hubert H. Humphrey Program.
-The Hubert H. Humphrey Program sends accomplished mid-career professionals with demonstrated leadership potential to the United States for a year of graduate-level, non-degree academic coursework and professional development activities.
-By providing future leaders and policy makers with experience in U.S. society, culture, and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.
+The Embassy of the United States of America is now accepting applications for the 2023-2024 Hubert H. Humphrey Program.
+The Humphrey Program sends accomplished mid-career professionals with demonstrated leadership potential to the United States for a year of graduate-level, non-degree academic coursework and professional development activities.
 Fellows are nominated based on potential for leadership and commitment to public service.

 Duration of Grant

-- Applicants must have a university degree at least four years full-time study (or three + one, three + two in the Bologna system).
+- Applicants must have a four-year university degree of full-time studies (or three + one, three + two in the Bologna system)

-- Applicants must have a minimum of five years full-time professional experience in the relevant field of study.
+- Applicants must have a minimum of five years of full-time professional experience in the relevant field of study

-- Applicants must demonstrate leadership qualities and commitment to public services
+- Applicants must demonstrate leadership qualities and a commitment to public service

 - Applicants must be eligible for a J-1 visa

 - Applicants must receive a satisfactory medical clearance

 - Recent university graduates (even if they have significant positions);

 - University teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language);